hobbes7878/data-driven-journalism/week-5-feb.-15.md

 Databases are created and stored using software.
 There are many database programs.
 Some of the most popular open-source ones are PostgreSQL and MySQL.

 We'll be using a simpler database engine called SQLite.
-We'll also be using DB Browser to interact with our SQLite database in a nicer environment.
+We'll also be using DB Browser to interact with our SQLite database in a nicer environment.p

+Download our [practice data](https://raw.githubusercontent.com/hobbes7878/data-driven-journalism/master/wk5/Customers.csv) to follow along with the SQL examples below.

 ---
 ## SQL Syntax